edthedev/edthedev.github.io/learn2code/index.md

 ## Real Robots!!! with BBC Micro:Bit

-For about $60.00 (one MicroBit and one CuteBot), your kid can have a robot trucking around the room, following code they wrote.
+For about $60.00 (one MicroBit and one CuteBot), your kid can have a robot wandering around the room, following code they wrote.
 Consider getting an extra MicroBit to act as a remote control via Bluetooth.

-[BBC Micro:Bit](https://makecode.microbit.org/) is currently the most afordable hardware I have found that can run block code.
+The [BBC Micro:Bit](https://makecode.microbit.org/) is currently the most afordable hardware I have found that can run block code.

 It comes with bunch of LEDs, a couple of buttons, a bluetooth radio, and a connector for an always growing set of add-on boards.

 [CuteBot](https://www.elecfreaks.com/learn-en/microbitKit/smart_cutebot/cutebot_car.html) is currently my favorite affordable robot frame.
+Mine came with a nice booklet of example programs.

 ## p5.js